Fastener Manufacturing & Thread Rolling calculator

 • Use it when reviewing zinc, zinc-nickel, phosphate, black oxide, passivation, or sealer thickness against a customer or print requirement.

-• Compares measured coating thickness with the required minimum and expresses the remaining margin as a percent of the reference thickness.
+• It computes the coating thickness above your required minimum and expresses that surplus as a percentage of the reference coating requirement.

 Formula used